lsst-dm/dmtn-056/design.rst

         :param DatasetLabel label: a :py:class:`DatasetLabel` that identifies the :ref:`Dataset` to retrieve.

-        :param dict parameters: a dictionary of :ref:`DatasetMetatype`-specific parameters that can be used to obtain a subset of the :ref:`Dataset`.
+        :param dict parameters: a dictionary of :ref:`DatasetMetatype`-specific parameters that can be used to obtain a slice of the :ref:`Dataset`.

         :returns: an :ref:`InMemoryDataset`.